sunnykrGupta/sunnykrGupta.github.io/content/pages/projects.md

 Status: published

-These are some important projects that i have worked on in the past.
+These are some projects that i have worked on in the past.

 ### Global Analytics
 >Global Analytics is a system which crawls tweets from Twitter API, resolving location of tweets which are not geo-tagged using different Geocoding Map API, translate into english, correctify improper words of tweets and then analyzes the sentiment around a targeted topic (here i.e Governance, Economics, Religion, Tourism) using NLTK techniques with the help of TextBlob and generates the Visual Statistics on different Visualization techniques eg: Map, Histogram etc.